 Effective September 23, 2008, the Company completed a registered direct placement in which it sold 21.5 million shares of the Company's common stock, par value \$.001 per share, and warrants to purchase 6.4 million shares of common stock with an initial exercise price of \$1.92 per share, at a price of \$14.90 per unit.
 Each unit consisted of ten shares of common stock and warrants to purchase three shares of common stock.
-The five-year warrants are immediately exercisable and include anti-dilution provisions, subject to certain limitations.
+The five-year warrants were immediately exercisable and included certain weighted average anti-dilution provisions, subject to certain limitations.
 Additionally, the Company has the right, at its option, to accelerate the expiration of the exercise period of the outstanding warrants issued in the offering, in whole or from time to time in part, at any time after the second anniversary of the original issue date of the warrants, subject to certain limitations.
 The sale resulted in gross proceeds of approximately \$32.0 million and proceeds, net of direct incremental costs, of the offering of approximately \$29.5 million.
 As discussed above, on March 9, 2011, warrants to purchase 0.4 million shares were exercised resulting in proceeds of approximately \$0.5 million.
+During Fiscal 2012, warrants to purchase 3.6 million shares were exercised resulting in gross proceeds of approximately \$3.1 million.
 The February 2010, September 2009 and May 2009 underwritten public offerings triggered certain anti-dilution provisions in the warrants outstanding prior to each of the offerings.
 As a result, the number of shares to be received upon exercise and the exercise price of each warrant previously outstanding were adjusted.
-Following such adjustments, warrants issued in September 2008 and still outstanding as of March 31, 2011 represented warrants to purchase 7.3 million shares at an exercise price of \$1.60 per share.
+Following such adjustments, warrants issued in September 2008 and still outstanding as of March 31, 2012 represented warrants to purchase 3.9 million shares at an exercise price of \$1.54 per share.
 These warrants are classified as liabilities under the caption "Warrant liability" in the accompanying balance sheets and recorded at estimated fair value with the corresponding charge under the caption "Change in fair value of warrant liability" in the accompanying statement of operations.
 See Note 9-Fair Value Measurements for disclosure regarding the fair value of financial instruments.